The saying “quality over quantity” holds true in many facets of life—so why not use this mindset to plan productive meetings?

 Reality Check: Do Your Meetings Take Too Long?

-Keep the length of your meetings in check by adopting this three-part strategy from Inc. 500 entrepreneur Kevin Daum:
+Keep the length of productive meetings in check by adopting this three-part strategy from Inc. 500 entrepreneur Kevin Daum:

 - Set a specific and detailed agenda